egraham96/Employee-Tracker/README.md

 This week's homework required us to create command-line application that utilizes Node.js, Inquirer and MySQL to allow users to manage a company's employee database.
 Users have the option to view all of the company's departments, roles and employees, as well as add new department(s), role(s), and employee(s).
 Finally, users can update a company's list of current employee(s) or quit the application.

 ## Installation Instructions:
 First, clone this repository.
 Navigate to the directory containing repository in your terminal.
+Open up the server.js file and enter in your MySQL credentials in lines 14-19.
 In your terminal, enter "npm install" to install all of the application's dependencies.
+If "npm install" does not work on its own, try to first enter "npm install mysql" followed by "npm install inquirer" followed by "npm install console.table."

 ## Built With:
 * Javascript